-Creamy carbonara combined with salty crisp bits of pancetta make Rach's Carbonara Bucatini from her newest cookbook, Rachael Ray 50, an instant classic.
+Creamy carbonara combined with salty crisp bits of pancetta make Rach's Carbonara Bucatini from her latest cookbook, Rachael Ray 50, an instant classic.

 Adapted from Rachael Ray 50: Memories and Meals from a Sweet and Savory Life by Rachael Ray.
 Copyright © 2019 by Rachael Ray.
 Used with permission by Ballantine Books.
 All rights reserved.

 - ⅓ pound smoked pancetta, pancetta or guanciale, small dice

 - 5 to 6 cloves garlic, chopped

 - Salt and pepper

 - ½ cup dry white wine

 - 1 pound bucatini